EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 description *(Optional)*
 """"""""""""""""""""""""
 A brief description of the experiment.
 This will be included in the report.
 The description can contain spaces and punctuation.
-This is blank by default.
+It's blank by default.

 .. _feature_file_rsmtool: